 I’ve written in more detail about our day trip from Lake Garda to Venice.
 While in Venice we took a child-friendly tour with Macaco Tour.
 If you have young kids and are planning a visit here you might be interested in reading my Venice tour review.

 This is an excellent Lake Garda campsite for families in a great location for exploring the area.
 Our girls loved the swimming pools and we enjoyed the convenience of staying in our Al Fresco Holidays mobile home close to all the facilities, especially with young children.
 And who could forget all the opportunities we had to appreciate Lake Garda’s scenery?!

 Aside from the linen issue on our first night our second experience of holidaying with Al Fresco Holidays was a great success.
 Our reps on site were very helpful and gave us lots of tips on where to shop, eat and things to do.

-If you’d like to find out more about holidays with Al Fresco Holidays in the area then Camping Eden is one of six places you’ll find them offering mobile home holidays at Lake Garda.
+If you’d like to find out more about holidays with Al Fresco Holidays in the area then Camping Eden is one of six campsites where you’ll find them offering mobile home holidays in Lake Garda.
 If you’re interested in France as an Al Fresco Holiday destination, read our review of Yelloh!
 Village Le Pin Parasol in the Vendee region.